Total Wine to uncork new Mount Pleasant store before Valentine's Day

 Free frozen treat

-As part of National Frozen Yogurt Day on Thursday, TCBY will offer the first six ounces of yogurt free at participating shops.
+As part of National Frozen Yogurt Day on Thursday, TCBY will offer the first 6 ounces of yogurt free at participating shops.

-For self-serve locations, toppings are included in the six-ounce weight and the customer must pay for anything over six ounces.
+For self-serve locations, toppings are included in the 6-ounce weight and the customer must pay for anything over 6 ounces.
 For traditional over-the-counter sites, customers pay extra for toppings.

 Carbs and cardio